kendricksin/learn_to_qwen/README.md

 ---

-> You’re not just learning to code—you’re learning to **collaborate with AI** to build cool things.
-That’s the future.
-Welcome aboard! 🚀
+> Vibe coding is 50% Learning 40% Engineering Work 10% **Collaborating with AI** to build cool things.
+Congratulations on being part of shaping our future! 🚀

-*— Inspired by your workflow, Sin*